daniel-beet/acme.sh.wiki-clone/dnsapi.md

 The `JOKER_USERNAME`  and `JOKER_PASSWORD` will be saved in `~/.acme.sh/account.conf` and will be reused when needed.

-## 104. User 1984Hosting
+## 104. Use 1984Hosting
-1984Hosting (https://1984hosting.com/) does not provide an API to update DNS records (other than IPv4 and IPv6 dynamic DNS addresses).
+[1984Hosting](https://1984hosting.com/) does not provide an API to update DNS records (other than IPv4 and IPv6 dynamic DNS addresses).
 The `acme.sh` plugin therefore retrieves and updates domain TXT records by logging into the 1984Hosting website to read the HTML and posting updates as HTTP.
 The plugin needs to